-Inventory Counsel reviews the client files and trust account records of the deceased or disabled attorney and takes steps to protect the interests of the attorney's clients.
-This typically involves returning or destroying client files and disbursing funds from trust and, at times, business accounts.
-The file inventory and return process, and any related trust account record review and return of client funds, may take months or years depending on the number of files, the area of practice, the difficulty in locating the previous clients, and the availability of records related to the trust account.
-Inventory Counsel disbursals return unearned fees to deceased or disabled attorneys' clients, reducing the need for the Fund to reimburse claims from those same clients.
+Inventory Counsel reviews the client files and trust account records of the deceased or disabled attorney, and takes steps to protect the interests of the attorney's clients.
+This typically involves returning or destroying client files, disbursing funds from trust, and at times from business accounts.
+The inventory process may take months or years depending on the number of files, the area of practice, the difficulty in locating the previous clients, and the availability of records related to the trust account.
+Inventory Counsel disbursals return unearned fees to deceased or disabled attorneys' clients, thereby reducing the need for the Fund to reimburse claims made by those same clients.